DeityLamb/yarrow/docs/core/controlling.md

 ```

 This looks a little clunky
-Fortunately, Fern provides a handy method to linearly interpolate between two values based on the current alpha
+Fortunately, Yarrow provides a handy method to linearly interpolate between two values based on the current alpha
 <br/>
-It's an alias for `FernUtils.lerp(alpha, from, to)`
+It's an alias for `YarrowUtils.lerp(alpha, from, to)`

 ```java
 int transparency = (int) (flow.alpha() * 255d); // [!code --]